Arthur James Wilson

 Arthur James Wilson (Faed Wilson) (1858–1945) was an English cyclist, cycling administrator, activist and journalist.
 He became deaf at age 12 after contracting scarlet fever and Faed was a self-applied anagram of 'deaf'.
 He was a member of the National Cyclists' Union executive committee and joint editor of the Bicycling Times and Touring Gazette.
 A founder member of the North Road Cycle club in 1885 he was associated with the industry, the sport, the journalism and the pastime of cycling and touring.

 Personal life

 He began cycling at the age of eleven and became deaf at age 12 after contracting scarlet fever, Faed was a self applied anagram of deaf.

 Career

 He joined Dunlop tyres in 1890 working at their Dublin offices.
 When they moved their operations to England in 1893 he worked for them as a manager in London.

-Faed worked for over 50 years as an administrator of cycling, co-founding the 'North London Tricycling Club' (now renamed the 'North London Cycling Club'), the 'North Road Cycling Club', the 'Irish Road Club', the 'Road Records Association', and the 'Cycle Trades Benevolent Fund'.
+In 1896 Wilson had his own advertising agency creating signs and posters when Ethel Maude Sayer joined him and his other five employees as a secretary.
+She had to put up with the shame of going into business and the struggle to operate in full-length skirts.
+Ethel could type, but she taught herself sign language so that she could interpret the things she heard for her boss.
+Because of her role as hearing assistant she was able to gain access to meetings that were usually men only.
+And because of her business skills, she became the business's company secretary when the company went public in 1899.
+Wilson founded the 'Cycle Trades Benevolent Fund' in 1905.
+Faed worked for over 50 years as an administrator of cycling, co-founding the 'North London Tricycling Club' (now renamed the 'North London Cycling Club'), the 'North Road Cycling Club', the 'Irish Road Club' and the 'Road Records Association' on 11 April 1888.

 His influence ranged from the design of the tandem bicycle to the original rules for road time-trials prior to 1900.

 As a cyclist he won the 1886 North Road C.C.
 50 Mile Road Championship together with champion cyclist Charlie Liles on a tandem.